-According to the FAA, there are 140 public-use aviation airports in New York.
+According to the New York Department of Transportation Aviation Bureau, there are 108 public-use general aviation airports in New York.
 The FAA reports that these airports support 16,267 pilots and 5,116 active general aviation aircraft.

 According to the 2010 New York Statewide Economic Impacts of Aviation study, general aviation airports support a total of 8,638 jobs and a payroll of over $477 million in New York.